gbouras13/pharokka/docs/plotting.md

                         Input genome file in FASTA format.
   -n PLOT_NAME, --plot_name PLOT_NAME
                         Output plot file name. ".png" suffix will be added to this automatically.
-                        Will be output in the pharokka output directory if -o is specified, or in the working directory if --gff andf --genbank are specified/
+                        Will be output in the pharokka output directory if -o is specified, or in the working directory if --gff andf --genbank are specified.
   -o OUTDIR, --outdir OUTDIR
                         Pharokka output directory.
   --gff GFF             Pharokka gff.